warning

 I would like you to think really carefully about your personal opinions.

-So think really carefully about your response to this statement, and I'd like you to write a paragraph responding to Sofia's idea.
+And I'd like you to write a paragraph responding to Sophia's idea.

-And in your answer, I would like you to include personal opinions and your interpretation of the text, evidence from the poems, exploration of the similarities and differences between the poems and consideration of the writer's intentions.
+And in your answer I would like you to include personal opinions and your interpretation of the text, evidence from the poems, exploration of the similarities and differences between the poems and consideration of the writer's intentions.

-And if it's relevant to do so here, you could link to anything that you know about the wider context of any of these three poems.
-So pause the video here and take as much time as you need to give this a really good go thinking really carefully about all the evidence and analysis that we've been discussing in this lesson.
+And if it's relevant to do so here you could link to anything that you know about the wider context of any of these three poems.
+So pause the video here and take as much time as you need to give this a really good go, thinking really carefully about all the evidence and analysis that we've been discussing in this lesson.

 So pause the video and click play when you are ready to feedback your responses.